polflip/hiring-engineers/answers.md

 ## Collecting Metrics:

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

+This is the modified part of the config file to add tags on the host.
+This helps to idetify and organize your hosts
 ```
 Set the host's tags (optional)
 tags: